harmscho/air-shower-exercises/README.md

 This repository contains exercises to familiarize graduate students with the detection of extensive air shower induced by cosmic particles.

 ## Getting setup
-To get started, setup a folder on your machine to work on:
+To get started, setup a folder on your machine to work in:
 * `mkdir -p $HOME/GradDays2019/AstroParticle`

 Get the git-repository with exercises on your local machine: